Ebola Virus Hemorrhagic Fever

 Early recognition is critical for infection control.
 Health care providers should be alert for and evaluate patients suspected of having Ebola who have:

-- a fever of greater than 100.4 degrees Fahrenheit or additional symptoms, such as severe headache, muscle pain, vomiting, diarrhea, abdominal pain or unexplained hemorrhage;
+- a fever of greater than 100.4 degrees Fahrenheit or additional symptoms, such as severe headache, muscle pain, vomiting, diarrhea, abdominal pain or unexplained hemorrhage; AND

-- risk factors within the past three weeks before the onset of symptoms, such as contact with blood or other body fluids of a patient known to have or suspected to have Ebola; and residence in—or travel to—an area where Ebola transmission is active.
+- risk factors within the past three weeks before the onset of symptoms, such as contact with blood or other body fluids of a patient known to have or suspected to have Ebola; and residence in—or travel to—an area where Ebola transmission is active

 Only patients experiencing symptoms can transmit the virus.
 Ebola cannot be spread to other people before symptoms begin.